jonlanglet/DTA/README.md

 ```

 ## Need Help?
-If you have problems installing or configuring DTA in your testbed, contact [Jonatan Langlet](https://langlet.io/) ( `jonatan at langlet.io` )
+If you encounter any issues with installing or configuring DTA, please reach out to [Jonatan Langlet](https://langlet.io/) at `jonatan at langlet.io`.

+I am also open to collaborations on DTA-adjacent research!